Creative Writing MA

 Creative Writing is one of the longest established postgraduate courses of its kind in the UK, with a strong record of publication and related industry success by its graduates, and close links to publishers and the writing industries.
 Designed for talented, committed writers, the course is taught by a team of award-winning, widely-published tutor-writers, all at the forefront of screenwriting, fiction, poetry and creative nonfiction.

 You will be joining a lively community of writers and industry professionals, where you will have the opportunity to develop your work.
-You will receive considerable tutor and peer support in specialisms you will select from a variety of genres, including fiction, poetry, children’s and young adult fiction, and writing for stage, radio and screen.
+You will receive considerable tutor and peer support in specialisms you will select from a variety of genres, including fiction, poetry, and writing for stage, radio and screen.
 You will also engage with a wide range of industry professionals, and have the opportunity to develop projects, while working in one of England’s four UNESCO Cities of Literature.

-• 73% of NTU’s research in English Language and Literature was assessed to be world-leading or internationally excellent - REF2021.
+73% of NTU’s research in English Language and Literature was assessed to be world-leading or internationally excellent in REF2021.

-• Our close links to the publishing and editing industries provide you with networking opportunities and the chance to meet publishers, editors and agents.
+Our close links to the publishing and editing industries provide you with networking opportunities with publishers, editors and agents, and we teach you how to put your best foot forward.

 What you’ll study